Privacy Policy

 4 How We Use Your Data

-We use your personal data for the following purposes:
+We use personal data only for the following purposes:

-• To comply with legal obligations
+• To comply with our legal obligations

 6 Data Sharing